Manitoba Road Trips: Winnipeg Family Vacation

 JP Media Works

 For more market fresh options, check out the Marché St. Norbert Farmers’ Market, Manitoba’s largest.
 Every Wednesday and Saturday over the summer vendors from around the province come together to sell produce, proteins, baking, artwork, jewelry, plants, crafts and more.
-Local food trucks - which are often found lining Broadway in downtown Winnipeg during the week - make their way out to the market on Saturdays.
+Local food trucks - which are often found downtown Winnipeg during the week - make their way out to the market on Saturdays.

-While you’re in St. Nobert - one of Winnipeg’s Francophone neighbourhoods - check out the ruins of the Trappist Monastery.
+While you’re in St. Norbert - one of Winnipeg’s Francophone neighbourhoods - check out the ruins of the Trappist Monastery.
 This provincial heritage site dates to 1892 and was gutted by fire five years later.
 The ruins are a peaceful place for an afternoon stroll.
-Or take a self-guided or guided tour through the St. Norbert Heritage Park, where three log homes showcase the evolution of the community through Métis settlement and the immigration of Québec families.
+Or take a self-guided tour through the St. Norbert Heritage Park, where three log homes showcase the evolution of the community through Métis settlement and the immigration of Québec families.

 View out a window of Lower Fort Garry